boyter/scc/README.md

 Dual-licensed under MIT or the [UNLICENSE](http://unlicense.org).

-Read all about how it came to be along with performance benchmarks https://boyter.org/posts/sloc-cloc-code/
+Read all about how it came to be along with performance benchmarks https://boyter.org/posts/sloc-cloc-code/ or why use a code counting tool https://boyter.org/posts/why-count-lines-of-code/

 Other similar projects,